12/21/04 Newsletter (below it are two previous newsletters on this issue):

 Patty Judge, Iowa Secretary of Agriculture

 ˙ "It's disturbing.
-Certainly it's nothing I would condone, or any of my meat
+Certainly it's nothing I would condone, or any of my

 inspectors or veterinarians would condone."